Gtomika/lambda-wvw-bot/README.md

 ### Known issues

-Since the daily system got reworked into the so-called *Wizard's Vault*, the API for getting daily and weekly achievements is not working correctly.
-For this reason, the `/wvw_daily` and `/wvw_weekly` commands are disabled until a new API endpoint is made available.
+Since the daily system got reworked into the so-called *Wizard's Vault*, the API for getting daily achievements is not working correctly.
+For this reason, the `/wvw_daily` command is disabled until a new API endpoint is made available.

 ## Lambda Wvw Bot technical info